Talent agents, casting directors, etc. Who does what?

 Many voice actors do not have agents and don’t need them.
 They do just fine by marketing themselves.
 But to have an agent, first, you have to market yourself to them.
-Why should they want to you on as a client?
+Why would they want to represent you?
 A powerful answer is that you have proven yourself saleable, with a strong record of your appeal to potential clients.
 So, at least when starting out, you’ll want to self-promote.
 And your eventual agent will want you to continue self-promoting even as they represent you.

 That almost goes without saying, so we won’t say more about that right now.

 Once you have an agent, you still have to market yourself to them, in a sense.
 A good agent will work hard to get your demos and auditions heard, and will work with you to find your most saleable markets.
 But you’re not their only client.
 Hopefully, you are front in their mind and they know your capabilities well, especially your distinctive strong points.
 But be sure to remind them of your particular capabilities, inform them as you add to your capabilities and repertoire, work out a game plan, and do your own marketing in coordination with them.
 (For more on that, see “An Agent Is Not a Magic Wand.”)

 On the other side of that coin, your talent agent has to satisfy the casting directives they receive, or they won’t keep getting the calls and emails they need to get you auditions.
 So if you’re not right for the part as specified in the directive, don’t expect them to shoehorn you in.
 Presumably, they have other talent who is more what the producer is looking for.